 This was a break I could only dream of.

 I submitted my first article to the editor and the rest is history.
 Fast forward five months later.
-I now write monthly for four separate websites, all of which have massive followings.
+I was now writing monthly for four separate websites, all of which had massive followings.

 Ironically, my editor at Breaking Muscle stepped away for a new position and I received a lovely email from her inquiring if I would be interested in working with her on her new endeavor.
 That new website?
 The Whole Life Challenge — and here we are.